Streak Retinoscope

 Yes, we do.
 Our rechargeable ophthalmoscope and retinoscope can make a set.
 They are packed in one case and share one charger.

-The retinoscope is more accurate and convenient than computer optometry in some aspects.
+The streak retinoscope is more accurate and convenient than computer optometry in some aspects.
 For example, for cataract patients, computer optometry will directly display errors, while the retinoscope can also test the degree through peripheral shadow movement.
 For another example, when infants and young children have poor cooperation during optometry, the retinoscope can measure the real degree.
 In addition, for irregular astigmatism, amblyopia, accommodation spasm, and other conditions, the degree measured by computer optometry may be too high, but as long as you use the retinoscope, you can quickly and accurately measure the actual diopter of the eyes.